jxiong1/jxiong1.github.io/essays/smartQuestions.md

 ## Introduction

-The skill of asking a question is essential in the world of Software Engineering, whether if it was back when people used to ask technical inquiries on forums like Stack Overflow, or now when we look for answers by asking AI, we must compile these questions with enough context for other people or AI to give us an acccurate/satifying answer.
-Sometimes, doing researches on a specific problem can even resolve the original question and allows us to analyze the problem and solve it with ease or come up with a follw up more percise question that would leads to the solution.
+The skill of asking a question is essential in the world of Software Engineering, whether it was back when people used to ask technical inquiries on forums like Stack Overflow, or now when we look for answers by asking AI.
+We must compile these questions with enough context for other people or AI to give us an accurate/satisfying answer.
+Sometimes, doing research on a specific problem can even resolve the original question and allow us to analyze the problem and solve it with ease, or come up with a follow-up, more precise question that would lead to the solution.

-In constrast, a vague with little information may lead to requests for clarification, non useful answers, or even downvotes on sites like Stack Overflow.
+In contrast, a vague question with little information may lead to requests for clarification, non-useful answers, or even downvotes on sites like Stack Overflow.

-Therefore, it is important to ask "Smart" questions in order to get the most out of both the contributors of a forum or a chatbot of a AI model.
+Therefore, it is important to ask "Smart" questions in order to get the most out of both the contributors of a forum or a chatbot of an AI model.

 ## What Makes a Question "Smart"?

-In the essay "How To Ask Questions The Smart Way" by Eric Steven Raymond, he emphasized that in order to amke a Question "smart", a person should make a reasonable effort to solve a problem before asking others for help.
+In the essay "How To Ask Questions The Smart Way" by Eric Steven Raymond, he emphasized that in order to make a question "smart", a person should make a reasonable effort to solve a problem before asking others for help.
 This includes searching existing discussions, searching the web, reading documentation, experimenting with the problem, and examining error messages.
 When a question is eventually posted, the person should explain what they are trying to accomplish, what they have already tried, and what specifically went wrong.

 Another important thing is to provide a reproducible example to give to the other developers/contributors/AI.
 This consists of the smallest amount of code and information necessary to reproduce the problem, preventing people from having to guess what the original developer's environment or intentions might be.